 Join the Network!

-In one year, The Richmond Food Recovery Network is expected to:
+From November 2019 to November 2020, The Richmond Food Recovery Network was expected to:

 Save 225,000kg of food from being thrown away

 Recover 300,000 worth of meals to feed Richmond’s hungry

 Generate $1.25 million in savings to Richmond-based food businesses and charities